mtlynch/mtlynch.io/_posts/2018-09-11-shipping-too-late.md

 This wasn't at all like when I worked in sales.
 In that job, I was selling fiber Internet.
 But I didn't lay the fiber or design the network.
 It was easy to take rejection in stride.

 Now, I was selling something I created.
 What's more, I was selling *software* that I created.
 Writing software is so tightly tied to my identity.
 It's the skill that I'm most proud of and what I believe I do best.
+I [quit my job](/why-i-quit-google/) in February, and I already had one failed project under my belt.
+What if this was evidence that I couldn't make it on my own?

 {% include image.html file="rejection.jpg" alt="Fear of rejection cartoon" max_width="800px" img_link=true %}